mmondics/openliberty-operator-ocpz/README.md

 ## Build and push the container image
-Log onto a system where the Openshift `oc` cli tool, and either; a) Docker or b) podman & buildah are installed.
+Log onto a system where the Openshift `oc` cli tool, and podman & buildah are installed.
 Copy the following files from the `ol-app-install` folder onto the system;
 - Dockerfile
 - app-mod-withroute_cr.yaml